← Back

 Perturbative Theory for PDEs

-If we wanted to solve a more complicated PDE like,
+If we wish to study a more complicated nonlinear PDE such as

 To Be Continued When I Know More on It